Flow and dependencies

 Lean/flow simulation experiments

-This game very clearly illustrates the benefits of limiting work in process as the lead time for all the projects goes way down, as well as the lead time for each individual project.
-While quality often improves.
+This game vividly illustrates the benefits of limiting work in process (WIP) as the lead time for all projects significantly decreases, along with improvements in quality.

 Read More